7 Reasons Why You Aren’t Living Your Purpose

 What is our purpose as Christ-followers?

-Our purpose as one who believes in Jesus will be different from what the world says our purpose should be.
+Our purpose as one who believes in Jesus will differ from what the world says our purpose should be.

-The dictionary definition of purpose is the reason why something is done or created, or exists.
+The dictionary definition of purpose is why something is done, created, or exists.

 Our purpose is to love and worship God.
 Everything we do should be for God’s glory.
 Our reason and why we were created is to worship God.